kiwi0fruit/pandoctools/docs/tips.md

 This is an instruction how to install R via conda.
 It's a not a standard way of having R so if you stray too far from packages provided by conda you might have [**problems**](https://community.rstudio.com/t/using-r-and-conda/10960).

+You can also try creating env and installing packages with `--copy` option so that installing R packages natively won't break too much.

 Create conda env (named "r"):

 ### on Unix or bash in Windows: